Karl Otto Thaning

-Karl Otto Thaning (born May 9, 1977) is a South African actor and former professional swimmer and water polo player.
+Karl Thaning (born May 9, 1977) is a South African actor and former international swimmer and water polo player.
 As a swimmer he most notably competed in the 2004 Summer Olympics in Athens.
 As an actor, he has appeared in a number of films and television series.

 Early life

-Thaning attended the Bishops High School in Cape Town then, the University of the Pacific in Stockton, California, graduating with a degree in theatre and film.
+Thaning attended Diocesan College in Cape Town then, the University of the Pacific in Stockton, California, graduating with a degree in theatre and film.